Tavern Road Will Close at the End of August

 “We’d like to thank Fort Point for embracing us,” DiBiccari wrote on social media.
 “Our local suppliers whose products allowed our dishes and drinks to shine.
 The artists who transformed our space into one that truly connected with the roots of the artists community.”
 He also thanked Tavern Road’s bar team, managers, kitchen crew, and guests.

-DiBiccari promised “a few parties” before the place goes dark.
-He’ll hint at the final night of service: Instead of traditional dinner, DiBiccari plans to invite chef friends in to help use up the pantry and cooler in a Chopped-style throwdown.
+DiBiccari hints at the final night of service: Instead of traditional dinner, he plans to invite chef friends in to help use up the pantry and cooler in a Chopped-style throwdown.

 “We’ll need to clean the walk-in out, so I’ll just say, ‘go for it.
 Grab whatever you want.’
 We’ll do stationary and passed apps, and have a great night,” he says.